hoanghelloworld/ImageToLatex-IAI/README.md

-# ImageToLatex-IAI
+# EduVision-IAI

 ## Introduction
-ImageToLatex-IAI is an Android application that converts mathematical formulas from images into LaTeX code.
+EduVision-IAI is an Android application that converts mathematical formulas from images into LaTeX code.
 The project combines computer vision and machine learning to accurately recognize both handwritten and printed mathematical expressions, making it easier for students, educators, and researchers to digitize mathematical content.

 ### Key Features
 - Convert images of mathematical formulas to LaTeX code